op3/nudel/README.md

 These files correspond to the evaluated nuclei in the mass ranges 1–99, 100–199 and 200–299.
 Extract all files into a single folder.
 By default, nuclstruc searches in `$XDG_DATA_HOME/ensdf` for the files (usually, this is `~/.local/share/ensdf`).
+Alternatively, you can use `$ENSDF_PATH` to point to the correct directory.

 # Requirements